-Environmental Studies is a hands-on, experiential learning program that combines the natural sciences and social sciences with courses in biology, ecology, geography, sociology, anthropology, and political science.
-Students learn to examine relationships between humans and our environment and to conduct their own field research with a focus on problem-solving from an interdisciplinary perspective.
+Environmental Conservation & Management is a hands-on learning program that combines the natural sciences and social sciences with courses in biology, ecology, geography, sociology, anthropology, and political science.
+Students examine relationships between humans and our environment and conduct their own field research with a focus on interdisciplinary problem-solving.

 Typical careers for Environmental Conservation & Management graduates include:

 Environmental Science incorporates courses in geology, biology, chemistry, and physics to address environmental issues, such as climate change.

 The focus is on developing methods of scientific analysis across the disciplines and with a broad, interrelated perspective.

 The US Bureau of Labor Statistics estimates 12% job growth in the field of Environmental Science between 2016-2026.